apache/spark/docs/mllib-classification-regression.md

 examples.
 The algorithm returns a trained *Model* (such as for example a linear function) that can predict the label for new data examples for which the label is unknown.

-## Discriminative Training of Linear Classifiers
+## Discriminative Training using Linear Methods

 ### Mathematical Formulation
 Many standard *machine learning* methods can be formulated as a convex optimization problem, i.e.